Senderman/dotfiles/README.md

 if you want to uninstall symlink, run `stow -D mangowm`.
 Don't worry, this will never delete files that don't belong to this repository.

-You're welcome to fork this repo, edit the dotfiles and add your own and create PR :)
+You're welcome to fork this repo, edit the dotfiles and add your own and create PR if you want to make ADHDE better or to suggest a new software and its configs :)

 # Move your config files to the dotfiles repository